percona/pdmysql-docs/docs/installing.md

 === "On Debian / Ubuntu"

-     1. Install *Percona Server for MySQL*:
+     1. Install required base packages gnupg2 and curl

          ```
+         $ sudo apt install gnupg2 curl
+         ```

+     2. Install *Percona Server for MySQL*:

+         ```
          $ sudo apt install percona-server-server
          ```

-     2. Install the components.
+     3. Install the components.
 Use the commands below to install the required components:

         Install Percona XtraBackup: